Diarrhea – Diagnosis, Symptoms, and Treatment

 Infectious Diarrhea Medication and Treatment

 Mild cases of infectious diarrhea are typically treated with rest and adequate fluid intake.
-Patients are typically encouraged to drink fluids that contain solutes and carbohydrates to ensure adequate hydration.
-Patients with non-bloody diarrhea and absence of fever may benefit from antidiarrheal medications such as Imodium (loperamide) as needed.
+Patients are typically encouraged to drink fluids that contain solutes and carbohydrates to ensure that electrolytes lost in diarrhea do not result in severe electrolyte deficiencies.
+Patients with non-bloody diarrhea and the absence of fever may benefit from antidiarrheal medications such as Imodium (loperamide) as needed.
 Those with nausea may benefit from antiemetics such as Reglan (metoclopramide) or Zofran (ondansetron).
+These medications should not be used in patients with severe bloody diarrhea as it may worsen the infection resulting in bloody diarrhea.

 Viral infections typically do not have a specific antimicrobial therapy.
 Treatment is normally supportive with fluids, Tylenol (acetaminophen) for fever or body aches, and Imodium (loperamide) as needed.

-Traveler’s diarrhea often responds to fluoroquinolone antibiotics such as Cipro (ciprofloxacin) or macrolide antibiotics such as Zithromax (azithromycin).
+Traveler’s diarrhea in those visiting resource-poor countries often responds to fluoroquinolone antibiotics such as Cipro (ciprofloxacin) or macrolide antibiotics such as Zithromax (azithromycin).
+The best treatment for this form of diarrhea is prevention.
+Avoiding uncooked foods, tap water, and ice can help prevent exposure to the bacteria that commonly cause travelers diarrhea.

 - Guerrant RL, Van Gilder T, Steiner TS, et al. Practice guidelines for the management of infectious diarrhea.
 Clin Infect Dis 2001; 32:331. - https://www.ncbi.nlm.nih.gov/pubmed/11170940